-Membranes filters are classified according to the size of particles retained in raw water.
-Membrane holes are divided into microfiltration membranes (MF), ultrafiltration membranes (UF), nanofiltration membranes (NF) and reverse osmosis membranes (RO).
-The pore size of the MF membrane is more than 0.05um, or its molecular weight is more than 1000.
-The removal of colloids and macromolecule organic compounds is the object of the MF membrane.
+The classification of membranes filters is based on the size of particles retained in raw water.
+Membrane holes are divided into microfiltration membranes (MF), ultrafiltration membranes (UF), nanofiltration membranes (NF), and reverse osmosis membranes (RO).
+The pores of the membrane are from coarse to finely, microfiltration membranes, for example, its pore diameter is 0.05um or more, or the molecular weight is 1000 or more.

-The pressure of RO seepage water is 1-2 times higher than that of RO seepage water.
-In addition to the above four, there are ion exchange membranes and gas permeation membranes.
-MF, UF, NF, and RO are driven by the pressure to separate solids from the liquid.
-Ion exchange membranes are driven by electricity to separate salt molecules and promote desalination of seawater.
-Gas permeation membrane is a new type of membrane which can concentrate ethanol and desalinate seawater through the gas.
+In addition to the above four, there are ion-exchange membranes and gas permeation membranes.
+MF, UF, NF, and RO separate solids from the liquids because of pressure.
+However, Ion exchange membranes are driven by electricity to separate salt molecules and promote the desalination of seawater.
+A gas permeation membrane is a new type of membrane that can concentrate ethanol and desalinate seawater through the gas.